Hub-OS/documentation-website/docs/02-server/04-script-nodes.md

 ## Event Entry API

-Implements support for the `Load`, `Server Event`, and `Player Interaction` entry types and the `On Load` property on all script nodes.
+Implements support for the `Load`, `Server Event`, and `Player Interaction` entry classes and the `On Load` property on all script nodes.

 When `:load()` is called on an area, any script nodes with `On Load` set to true will execute using a context containing `area_id`.

-As a reminder: entry nodes have a type starting with `Script Entry: ` such as `Script Entry: Load`.
+As a reminder: entry nodes have a class starting with `Script Entry: ` such as `Script Entry: Load`.

 ### `Load`